rodricios/autocomplete/README.md

  ('body', 149),
  ...]

-# now you're typing "the bo"
+# now you type an "o"

 autocomplete.predict('the','bo')